Frequently Asked Questions

 How does the negotiations process work?

 The democratically elected LUMUN Bargaining Team has the authority to negotiate on behalf of its members.
-The PSAC has provided LUMUN with negotiator Gail Lem and a research officer, both of whom are working closely with the team to establish and negotiate an agreement.
-Once a tentative agreement is established between the bargaining team and the employer, LUMUN members will vote on its ratification.
-Once ratified, the agreement will become a legal document under which the employer and the union will operate.
+The PSAC provides LUMUN with a negotiator (thus far, Gail Lem) and a research officer, both of whom work closely with the team to establish and negotiate an agreement.
+Once a tentative agreement is established between the bargaining team and the employer, LUMUN members vote on its ratification.
+Once ratified, the agreement becomes a legal document under which the employer and the union operate.